athomasoriginal/com.betweentwoparens/README.md

 ## Updating Blog Posts

-Keeping blog posts updated is important because it ensure that the work stays relevant and therefore useful to future readers.
+Keeping blog posts updated is important because it ensures that the work stays relevant and therefore useful to future readers.
 With CLJ(s) this is easier because of the stability of the ecosystem.
 Either way though, here is an outline of artifacts that need to be updated:

 ### ClojureScript Versions